JamesIgoe/DataAnalysisExercises/README.md

 # DataAnalysisExercises
-Self-driven data analysis tutorial exercises and results for Python, R, SSAS, F#, and VBA
+Data analysis tutorial exercises and results for Python, R, SSAS, F#, and VBA